ApprenticeAI/frapy/docs/topics/selectors.rst

 Here are some :class:`Selector` examples to illustrate several concepts.
-In all cases, we assume there is already a :class:`Selector` instantiated with a :class:`~scrapy.http.HtmlResponse` object like this:
+In all cases, we assume there is already a :class:`Selector` instantiated with a :class:`~frapy.http.HtmlResponse` object like this:

 .. code-block:: python